csoren/cpp-exceptions/Guide.md

   // ...
 }
 catch (EndOfFileException& e) {
-  throw ExpectedTokenException("Expected a valid token but encountered "
+  throw ExpectedTokenException("Expected a valid token but encountered end of file");
-                               "end of file");
 }
 ```